 Antonella’s research background includes topics in Italian theater and opera, autobiography and autobiographical literature, modern and contemporary Italian literature, intersections between literature, theater and visual arts, and women studies.
 Her teaching background lies in the areas of history of Italian theater and opera, the Italian risorgimento: history and literature, the Italian novel, modern and contemporary Italian poetry, and Dante.

-I believe teaching undergraduates is not only immensely satisfying on a personal and professional level but also an animating force in my own research interests.
-I could not imagine research without teaching, as the interaction of perspectives particular to a dynamic classroom fuels the intellectual curiosity necessary to quality research.
-My idea of a successful classroom is one in which students feel challenged by sophisticated thinking but comfortable enough to enjoy a free exchange of ideas.
-I enjoy working with students of diverse talents, abilities and backgrounds, and take pride in motivating them to do their best work, develop and strengthen their critical thinking.
+Antonella Valoroso believes teaching undergraduates is not only immensely satisfying on a personal and professional level but also an animating force in her own research interests.
+She could not imagine research without teaching, as the interaction of perspectives particular to a dynamic classroom fuels the intellectual curiosity necessary to quality research.
+Her idea of a successful classroom is one in which students feel challenged by sophisticated thinking but comfortable enough to enjoy a free exchange of ideas.
+She enjoys working with students of diverse talents, abilities and backgrounds, and takes pride in motivating them to do their best work, develop and strengthen their critical thinking.